ALTERNATIVES TO PRIVATE FOUNDATIONS

 Weighing the benefits of private and public charity

 Running a successful, mission-driven foundation requires steadfast vision, strong leadership, and hard work.
 It also takes time.
 While the investment of time begins with the startup, it will continue for years to come.
 And of course, it takes money as well.
 Theoretically, any amount is possible, but practically, many underestimate the amount needed to operate efficiently, both in terms of the charitable asset and ongoing operating costs.
-Many private foundations are established without thorough assessment of all the costs involved and the alternatives available.
+Many private foundations are established without a thorough assessment of all the costs involved and the alternatives available.
 Often prompted by year-end tax planning or the influence of peers, a quick decision can result in a costly and long-term responsibility.
 Compare Private versus Community Foundations here.

 The supporting organization option